umaidali236/development-environment-setup-demo/README.md

 This guide will walk you through setting up your software development environment using Visual Studio Code, Git, and GitHub Desktop.

-## Prerequisite
+## Prerequisites
    - A GitHub account.

 ## What are we doing today?